Abdulazeez1010/alx-low_level_programming/0x04-more_functions_nested_loop/README.md

-this project C is about learning More functions and more nested loops in C
+This project is about learning More functions and more nested loops in C